Skyost/RateMyApp/README.md

         return true; // Return false if you want to cancel the click event.
       },
       ignoreNativeDialog: Platform.isAndroid, // Set to false if you want to show the Apple's native app rating dialog on iOS or Google's native app rating dialog (depends on the current Platform).
-      dialogStyle: DialogStyle(), // Custom dialog styles.
+      dialogStyle: const DialogStyle(), // Custom dialog styles.
       onDismissed: () => rateMyApp.callEvent(RateMyAppEventType.laterButtonPressed), // Called when the user dismissed the dialog (either by taping outside or by pressing the "back" button).
       // contentBuilder: (context, defaultContent) => content, // This one allows you to change the default dialog content.
       // actionsBuilder: (context) => [], // This one allows you to use your own buttons.
     );

-    // Or if you prefer to show a star rating bar :
+    // Or if you prefer to show a star rating bar (powered by `flutter_rating_bar`) :

     rateMyApp.showStarRateDialog(
       context,